Malin Flodström-Tullberg group - Etiology and pathogenesis of type 1 diabetes

 Autoimmunity, Beta cell, Coxsackievirus, Enterovirus, Innate immunity, Cystic Fibrosis, Insulin, Interferon, Islets of Langerhans, Protease, Translational Research, Type 1 Diabetes, Vaccine, Virus

-Dr. Malin Flodström Tullberg was recruited to Karolinska Institutet in 2003.
-She holds a Ph.D. degree in Medical Cell Biology from Uppsala University, Sweden (1998), and did a postdoc in immunology at The Scripps Research Institute, La Jolla, USA (1998-2003).
-Besides being professor and group leader, she is serving as deputy unit head for the Center for Infectious Medicine.
+Malin holds a Ph.D. degree in Medical Cell Biology from Uppsala University, Sweden (1998).
+She did a postdoc in immunology at The Scripps Research Institute, La Jolla, USA (1998-2003).

-Virginia Stone has a bachelors degree in Molecular Biology and Biochemistry from Durham University, England.
-She holds a Ph.D.from the Peninsula College of Medicine and Dentistry, Devon (2013).
-Her research now involves the possible mechanisms through which enteroviruses may contribute to the development and pathogenesis of Type 1 diabetes, with a particular focus on the gut.
+Virginia Stones' research involves the possible mechanisms through which enteroviruses may contribute to the development and pathogenesis of Type 1 diabetes, with a particular focus on the gut.

 Martha Castro received her Bachelor’s degree in Molecular Biology from Pomona College, United States.
 As a Fulbright Scholar, she is working to identify biomarkers for enterovirus-induced damage to pancreatic beta cells and to further characterize the role of viral infection in type I diabetes pathogenesis.